Coordinated vulnerability disclosure

-In computer security, coordinated vulnerability disclosure (CVD, sometimes known as responsible disclosure) is a vulnerability disclosure model in which a vulnerability or an issue is disclosed to the public only after the responsible parties have been allowed sufficient time to patch or remedy the vulnerability or issue.
+In computer security, coordinated vulnerability disclosure (CVD), sometimes known as responsible disclosure, is a vulnerability disclosure model in which a vulnerability or an issue is disclosed to the public only after the responsible parties have been allowed sufficient time to patch or remedy the vulnerability or issue.
 This coordination distinguishes the CVD model from the "full disclosure" model.

 Developers of hardware and software often require time and resources to repair their mistakes.
 Often, it is ethical hackers who find these vulnerabilities.
-Hackers and computer security scientists have the opinion that it is their social responsibility to make the public aware of vulnerabilities.
+Open and computer security scientists have the opinion that it is their social responsibility to make the public aware of vulnerabilities.
 Hiding problems could cause a feeling of false security.
 To avoid this, the involved parties coordinate and negotiate a reasonable period of time for repairing the vulnerability.
 Depending on the potential impact of the vulnerability, the expected time needed for an emergency fix or workaround to be developed and applied and other factors, this period may vary between a few days and several months.

 Coordinated vulnerability disclosure may fail to satisfy security researchers who expect to be financially compensated.
 At the same time, reporting vulnerabilities with the expectation of compensation is viewed by some as extortion.
-Some organizations have set up a bug bounty program to reward reporting vulnerabilities through proper channels.
-These include Facebook, Google, and Barracuda Networks.
+Some organizations like Google have set up a bug bounty program to reward reporting vulnerabilities through proper channels.

-Disclosure policies
+Disclosure

 Google Project Zero has a 90-day disclosure deadline which starts after notifying vendors of vulnerability, with details shared in public with the defensive community after 90 days, or sooner if the vendor releases a fix.

 ZDI has a 120-day disclosure deadline which starts after receiving a response from the vendor.

+Managed vulnerability disclosure

+In addition to internally operated vulnerability disclosure programs, some organizations rely on managed vulnerability disclosure services provided by third-party security vendors.
+In this model, an external provider operates and maintains the vulnerability reporting channel on behalf of the organization, performs initial triage and validation of incoming reports, and coordinates communication between reporters and the affected organization.
+Managed approaches are typically used by organizations that lack dedicated internal security resources or that receive a high volume of vulnerability submissions.

+Managed vulnerability disclosure services generally align with established coordinated disclosure frameworks, such as those published by the U.S. Cybersecurity and Infrastructure Security Agency (CISA) and the European Union Agency for Cybersecurity (ENISA), and are commonly designed to support standards including ISO/IEC 29147 and ISO/IEC 30111.
+Industry guidance describes these services as a way to improve responsiveness, reduce legal risk for researchers through safe-harbor language, and ensure consistent handling of vulnerability reports, while maintaining the organization’s responsibility for remediation and final disclosure decisions.

+Several commercial vulnerability management and bug bounty platforms offer managed disclosure as part of broader security testing or vulnerability coordination services, like Hackrate, who also participate directly in vulnerability identification by acting as CVE Numbering Authorities (CNAs), enabling them to assign CVE identifiers as part of the coordinated disclosure process.